-We expect all children to wear school uniform and the items suggested have been chosen for safety, comfort, smartness and easy care.
-Jewellery should not be worn in school with the exception of flat-faced watches and stud earrings, though these must be removed for Games and PE.
+We expect all children to wear school uniform and the items suggested have been chosen for safety, comfort, smartness and ease of care.
+Jewellery should not be worn in school with the exception of flat-faced watches and stud earrings, though these must be removed for PE and swimming.

-Y6 Only, Girls and Boys- Red fleece embroidered with the school's logo and 'Year 6'
+Y6 Only - Red fleece embroidered with the school's logo and 'Year 6'